Gullskatten/sirius-soccer/README.md

 ![Run Configuration](https://github.com/Gullskatten/sirius-soccer/blob/main/docs/import_projects.png)
 **Figure 5:** _Import projects_

-- Import these projects into the new workspace: "no.ntnu.soccer.deisgn", "no.ntnu.soccer.sample".
+- Import these projects into the new workspace: "no.ntnu.soccer.design", "no.ntnu.soccer.sample".
 ![Run Configuration](https://github.com/Gullskatten/sirius-soccer/blob/main/docs/select_projects.png)
 **Figure 6:** _Screenshot of the projects that needs to be imported_